The USS Thresher (SSN-593), a fast attack nuclear submarine, sank for good on April 10, 1963.

 No one survived.

-It was the first submarine the US Navy lost and sent shock ways through the fleet.
-Many refinements and corrections in safety were made on the nuclear boats as a result of the accident.
+It was the first submarine the US Navy lost and sent shockwaves through the fleet.
+Many refinements and safety corrections were made on the nuclear boats due to the accident.

 The 1963 Thresher accident also touched me during my husband’s tour at basic submarine school in Groton, Connecticut, many years later.